svlada/springboot-security-jwt/etc/blog.md

 3. Access tokens can grow in size in case of increased number of claims
 4. File download API can be tricky to implement

-In this article we'll explain approach where JWT's are used for token based authentication.
+In this article we'll investigate how JWT's can used for token based authentication.

-Authentication flow is very simple:
+JWT Authentication flow is very simple:

 1. User obtains Refresh and Access tokens by providing credentials to Authorization server
 2. User sends Access token with each request to access protected API resource
 3. Access token is signed and contains user identity(e.g. user id) and authorization claims.
-It's important to note that authorization claims will be included with Access token.
+It's important to note that authorization claims will be included with the Access token.
+Why is this important?
+Well, let's say that authorization claims(e.g user privileges in the database) are changed during the life time of Access token.
+Those changes will not become effective until new Access token is issued.
+In most cases this is not big issue, because Access tokens are short-lived.
+Otherwise go with the opaque token pattern.

 #### WebSecurityConfig